 On January 4, Mahnoor Ashraf went missing shortly after she left home with her 8-year-old nephew in Lahore.
 According to her nephew, Mahnoor was abducted by Muhammad Ali Khan Ghauri, a 45-year-old Muslim neighbor, as they walked to a nearby shop.

-Mahnoor’s nephew reported to incident to Mahnoor’s parents who rushed to Ghauri’s house to recover their daughter.
-When Mahnoor and Ghauri could not be found, they reported the abduction to local police.
+Mahnoor’s nephew reported an incident to Mahnoor’s parents, who rushed to Ghauri’s house to recover their daughter.
+When Mahnoor and Ghauri could not be found, they reported the abduction to the local police.